Fluffernuttersandwich/Borscht/InstallationGuide.md

 # ▶️ Step 9 -- Launch Borscht Through MO2

 On first launch, MO2 may ask about Nexus/NXM integration.
 Accept the association when appropriate.
+This simply tells NexusMods that you want this instance of MO2 to be able to download mods directly.

 In MO2: